 Cocoa crystallizing of the ganache layer needs 8 to 16 hours to be done.

 Cut the ganache into frames, either 35 cm x 35 cm (approx) if using a standard guitar cutter or 40 x 60 cm (approx) if using a waterjet cutting machine.

 Afterward, both sides of the ganache layer need to be pre-coated.
 I usually start by giving it a light coat of chocolate that I will later use to enrobe.

 I usually melt dark, milk, and white chocolate at about 35°C-36°C without pre-crystallizing.
 This allows me to have enough time to spread the ganache on the slab.
 The pre-coating should be approximately 1/2 mm thick.
 This is a very, very thin layer of chocolate.
 The purpose of this is to reinforce the ganache bonbon and make it more distinct.

 The most popular and easy way to cut ganache is by using a Guitar slicer.

 That tool is dependable, trustworthy, and comfy.
 I’ve used it for over a decade.
-It comes in two sizes – small, and regular, which is 33/36 cm edge frame ganache,
+It comes in two sizes – small and regular, which is a 33/36 cm edge frame ganache,

 This machine requires a dedicated workspace.